-2017, Sacramento, CA
+2017, Sacramento, California, USA

 For her Caring for Our Watersheds project, Clarissa Huerta, of the MET Sacramento High School, wanted to work with students from the Mustard Seed School, a private school established to help meet the needs of homeless children.
 When Clarissa visited, she noticed they had a garden area, but did not yet have a compost system.
 Clarissa’s proposal included the addition of a compost bin to the facility, but also a lesson for the students to teach them the environmental benefits of composting and how to use the bin.
 Clarissa met with different age groups to share about composting, give students practice using and maintaining the bin, and to meet the wiggly worm friends inside that will help decompose the food scraps and provide free, nutrient rich soil to the school’s and shelter’s garden.
 Clarissa pointed out, that even at a homeless shelter, there is still substantial food waste.
 The compost bin would also help decrease the amount of food waste sent to the local landfill.
-Agrium project funds helped Clarissa purchase the bin and provide supporting materials for the lesson.
+Nutrien project funds helped Clarissa purchase the bin and provide supporting materials for the lesson.